 A platform from the Gulf of Mexico can be recovered and reused in Congo.
 A ship can be completely redeveloped in Singapore and become the technological centre of a large offshore hub anchored to the ocean floor in Angola.
 The circular economy and decarbonization are also core values for upstream: every asset is considered to be precious and every resource something to nurture, with a view to reducing climate-changing emissions.

-Taking 2014 as a baseline, the overall reduction comes to 92%, confirming that we have already achieved an 80% reduction on the fugitive methane emissions reduction target that we set for 2025.
+Taking 2014 as the benchmark, the overall reduction in fugitive emissions from methane comes to 92%, confirming the early achievement of the 80% reduction target we had set for 2025.
 As well as not being released into the environment this natural gas was sold, contributing to the company's cash flow: it’s a perfect example of the economic value of circularity and decarbonization.

 How we are reducing our carbon footprint